-Please make your way to the Library where a drinks reception will be held and academic robes should be returned in the same room
+Please make your way to the Rickett Quadrangle where a drinks reception will be held.
+There will also be a number of photo opportunities to take part in.

 We will have volunteers ready to tell you all about being part of the Alumni Association, and who can sign you up to myAlumniHub, our dedicated online area for alumni.
 Just look out for the Alumni Association t-shirts.